-- B Consolidating its position as a trusted public institution amid general public mistrust and the disruptiveness of corruption and maladministration. - O A realigned ministry and line department. - D Changing government priorities.
+B Consolidating its position as a trusted public institution amid general public mistrust and the disruptiveness of corruption and maladministration in State-Owned Entities.

+- C A realigned ministry and line department. - D Changing government priorities.

 (ii) International dynamics, including support to the HSRC received from foreign governments, have a bearing on the financial support available to it.
-The major issue here is the deterioration of multilateralism, with an associated decline in support for international development agendas.
-Major players such as the USA, UK and European Union were becoming more internally focused, with global developmental agendas at risk of not receiving the attention and support pledged in the past.
+The deterioration of multilateralism has an associated decline in support for international development agendas.
+Major players such as the USA, UK and European Union are becoming more internally focused, with global developmental agendas at risk of not receiving the attention and support pledged in the past.